Razthevan/spotifip/README.md

 # SPOTIFIP
 **About:**

-Hobby project that federates the FIP GraphQL schema (using [graphql-transform-federation](https://github.com/0xR/graphql-transform-federation))  with a basic [Spotify](https://github.com/Razthevan/spotifip/blob/master/src/spotify.js) GraphQL API.
+GraphQL Federation project using FIP's GraphQL schema (with the help of [graphql-transform-federation](https://github.com/0xR/graphql-transform-federation))  and a basic [Spotify](https://github.com/Razthevan/spotifip/blob/master/src/spotify.js) GraphQL API.